11ason/Spotify-Now-Playing/README.md

 ---

 That’s it!
-You’re ready to run your Spotify Now Playing display.
+You’re ready to display your music in a whole new way. enjoy!

 Built with <3 by **Mason**.
->Feel free to fork, modify, and expand — just keep it free, open, and accessible.
->If you use it or improve on it, I’d love to see what you come up with.